composor/composi/docs/lifecycle.md

 Lifecycle Methods with Component Instance
 -----------------------------------------

-In the following example we use `componentWasCreated` to start a timer and `componentWillUnmount` to terminate the timer.
+In the following example we use `componentDidMount` to start a timer and `componentWillUnmount` to terminate the timer.

 In our first example of lifecycle methods, we'll use a Component instance.
 This poses several problems for the lifecycle methods.
 They do not have access to the component itself.
 This forces us to use global variables to pass things around.